 School and Teaching is a Humanities' subject of a philosophical nature that introduces students to the current state of affairs in education.
-In this course we will discuss education, schooling and teaching as concepts and practices that vary depending on human need and that cannot be separated from cultural and political considerations.
+In this course we will discuss education, schooling and teaching as concepts and practices that vary depending on human need and that cannot be separated from broader cultural considerations.
 We will pay close attention to the tools schools and teachers use to structure educational activities (like curricula, standards, policies, etc.).
-To expand students' knowledge about school and teaching beyond Spain, we will examine other countries and contexts.

-During this course, students will develop skills in searching for relevant facts and information to help answer questions and engage in meaningful discussion.
-Accordingly, students will be active participants in the class and will be expected to engage in peer-teaching exercises.
+During this course, students will also develop necessary skills for finding relevant facts and information and using it to create well-structured arguments.
+Furthermore, students will be active participants in the class and will be expected to engage in a range of exercises and activities.
+It will also be important for students' to develop presentation skills and learn to adapt content so that their audience may better understand them.